 The paper is organized as follows.
 In Section 2, we describe preliminary definitions and notation used throughout the paper.
 In Section 3, we define the notion of noisy functional encryption which we rely on crucially for our construction.
 In Section 4, we describe a construction for FE for quadratic forms for the online-offline model, which relies on a construction for noisy functional encryption for linear functions, secure against q queries, provided in Section 5.
-In Section 6, we construct FE for degree 3 polynomials.
+In Section 6, we construct FE for degree 4 polynomials and in Section 7 we bootstrap it to bounded collusion FE for all circuits.
 In Appendix A, we discuss additional related work.
+We conclude in Section 8.